maxfer03/maxfer03/README.md

 ## Hello World! <img src="https://raw.githubusercontent.com/iampavangandhi/iampavangandhi/master/gifs/Hi.gif" width="30px">
-- I’m Max, Fullstack Web developer studying at the [Henry Bootcamp](https://www.linkedin.com/in/maximo-fernandez-arenas-fullstack/) (one month away from completing it!
+- I’m Max, Fullstack Web developer studying at the [Henry Bootcamp](https://www.linkedin.com/in/maximo-fernandez-arenas-fullstack/) (one month away from completing it!)
-- 📫 **How to reach me**: [LinkedIn](https://www.linkedin.com/in/maximo-fernandez-arenas-fullstack/) or mail (sandsferdinand@gmail.com)
 - Currently working on my last (and biggest) assignment on the bootcamp, and digital Portfolio on the side.
+- When not programming, you can find me playing the guitar or some videogames.
+Or programming anyways.

 ## 👨‍💻 Tech Stack